 From landscaping to window cleaning.
 Now is the time to really get your building looking at its best.
 Foliage and grassed areas can bear the brunt of winter so get your landscaper to pay special attention to breathing some life back into your building’s grounds (it’s worth checking any hosepipes are in working order now too).
 Bright flowers and plants can make a great positive impact on customers and staff alike.

 Give off the best impression to customers and schedule a full window clean (inside and out) to maximise the look of the building and let in more natural light.
-Deep clean the carpets to rid your building of all the dirt undoubtedly brought in over the last few months and get up high into any dusty corners you’ll be able to see those cobwebs much better in the sunshine.
+Deep clean the carpets to rid your building of all the dirt undoubtedly brought in over the last few months.
+Get up high into any dusty corners too, you’ll be able to see those cobwebs much better in the sunshine.

 3. Keep everyone cool and calm